merenlab/merenlab.org/tutorials/fmt-mag-metabolism/index.md

 The result will be a {% include ARTIFACT name="functional-enrichment-txt" %} file describing the name, enrichment score, associated groups, and other information about each metabolic module.

-Here are the first 10 lines of this file:
+Here are the first 10 lines of this file (scroll to the right to see more columns):

 KEGG_MODULE | enrichment_score | unadjusted_p_value | adjusted_q_value | associated_groups | accession | sample_ids | p_LOW_FITNESS | N_LOW_FITNESS | p_HIG_FITNESS | N_HIG_FITNESS
 :---|:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|